Hilco tightens grip on HMV with debt purchase

-LONDON British entertainment retailer HMV's debt has been bought by Hilco, giving the restructuring specialist a big say in the fate of the 92-year-old group which sought protection from creditors last week.
+LONDON Entertainment retailer HMV's HMV.F debt has been bought by Hilco, giving the restructuring specialist a big say in the fate of the 92-year-old group which sought protection from creditors last week.

 "Hilco UK confirms that it has acquired HMV's debt from the group's lenders.
 It has not bought the business itself," Hilco said on its website on Tuesday.

-HMV's business of selling CDs, DVDs and video games has struggled in declining markets and amid increasing competition from supermarkets and online retailers such as Amazon.Com Inc.
+HMV's business of selling CDs, DVDs and video games has struggled in declining markets and amid increasing competition from supermarkets and online retailers such as Amazon.Com Inc (AMZN.O).

 Its move into administration on January 14 put 4,100 jobs at risk and dealt the latest blow to a retail sector which has seen a string of household names such as Comet, JJB Sports, MFI, and Woolworths fall by the wayside.

-Hilco, which bought HMV Canada in 2011 and salvaged British homewares firm Habitat, bought the debt from Lloyds Banking Group and Royal Bank of Scotland.
-HMV had 176 million pounds ($279 million) of underlying net debt in October.
+Hilco, which bought HMV Canada in 2011 and salvaged British homewares firm Habitat, bought the debt from Lloyds Banking Group (LLOY.L) and Royal Bank of Scotland (RBS.L).
+HMV had 176 million pounds of underlying net debt in October.

 Lloyds and RBS declined to comment.